 How to get there

-Take the Silom line of the Bangkok skytrain to the Taksin Bridge station.
+Take the Green Line (BTS Sky Train) to S6 Saphan Taksin Station.
 Leave the station through exit 3 then turn right at Charoen Krung Road.

 The Protestant Cemetery is about 1.8 km away along a tree-lined pavement.
 It’s about a 20 minute walk along one of the oldest roads in Bangkok.